-This week’s strength workout comes from coach Maria Simone of No Limits Endurance Coaching.
+This week’s one-hour workout comes from coach Maria Simone of No Limits Endurance Coaching.

-“This workout is great for triathletes who don’t belong to a gym or who might be traveling and not have access to their regular gym equipment,” Simone says.
+“This one-hour workout is great for triathletes who don’t belong to a gym or who might be traveling and not have access to their regular gym equipment,” Simone said.

 First, complete the warm-up sequence.
 Then move to the circuit exercises.

 For the circuit portions, complete each exercise continuously for 50 seconds, then take no more than 10 seconds to switch to the next exercise.
-If done continuously, this will be a very challenging workout that will also give you a bit of a cardio burn as well.
+If done continuously, this will be a very challenging one-hour workout that will also give you some cardio burn as well.

 After you have done each exercise once, you will have completed one round.
-Complete a total of three rounds, with a one-minute rest between each round.
+Complete a total of three rounds, with 60 seconds rest between each round.